 Mr. Heim is also the author of the book Going Public in Good Times and Bad, A Legal and Business Guide, American Lawyer Media, Inc., February 1, 2002.
 This comprehensive book provides an insightful and well-structured roadmap for any firm considering moving towards private or public equity funding.
 In addition, given the spate of recent news stories concerning insider trading, Mr. Heim wrote an article “How to Win an Insider Trading Case.”

-Mr. Heim is admitted to practice law in the U.S. Supreme Court and in the State and Federal Courts of New York and is a member of the Association of the Bar of the City of New York.
-Mr. Heim is also a member of the Board of Directors of the Institute for Mediation and Conflict Resolution in New York City.
+Mr. Heim is admitted to practice law in the U.S. Supreme Court and in the State and Federal Courts of New York and is a member of the Association of the Bar of the City of New York and the National Association of Criminal Defense Lawyers.

 - Represented a Fortune 100 banking institution in obtaining a dismissal with prejudice of a commercial lawsuit brought in NY State Supreme Court.

 - Represented a Fortune 100 investment bank in a complex FINRA investigation, which was settled favorably with only a letter of caution.

 - Represented a former bond trader in major parallel criminal and civil investigations brought by the US Attorney’s Office and the SEC.

 - Represented a manager of a Fortune 500 company in a one of the largest criminal investigations conducted by the US Attorney’s Office, FBI and SEC into potential violations of the Foreign Corrupt Practices Act (“FCPA”).